 Film and Visual Culture: In the wake of the “visual turn” in the humanities, the field of German studies has paid increasing attention to film and photography, while awareness of the relationship between literature and the other visual arts—painting, printmaking, drawing, and sculpture—has deep historical roots.
 In addition to the visual culture of fin-de-siècle Vienna, the department offers courses that treat the history and aesthetics of German film from the Weimar era to the present.
 Major directors such as Fritz Lang, G. W. Pabst, F. W. Murnau, Rainer Werner Fassbinder, and Werner Herzog and film adaptations of literary works receive extensive treatment in the curriculum.

-Critical Thought: The German intellectual tradition, associated, among many others, with such influential thinkers as Luther, Kant, Marx, Nietzsche, Heidegger, and Benjamin, has made indispensable contributions to Western thought.
+Critical Thought: The German intellectual tradition, associated with among many others, such influential thinkers as Luther, Kant, Marx, Nietzsche, Heidegger, and Benjamin, has made indispensable contributions to Western thought.
 The German Department’s offerings in this area constitute key components of the Certificate in Social, Cultural, and Critical Theory and include aesthetics, cultural and literary theory, the history of science, German-Jewish thought, and major figures from the Enlightenment to the Frankfurt School.

 To become a German studies major, a student should have no grade lower than a B in any course taken in the department.
 The department recognizes the diversity of student interests and goals by allowing its majors great flexibility in designing their programs of study.
 Students should work closely with their major advisors to put together coherent courses of study and assure that they will make steady progress toward mastery of the German language.
 While majors are not required to choose a concentration, they may find it valuable to focus on one of the three areas described above.
-The department strongly recommends that majors fulfill Stages I and II of the General Education Expectations.

 The major requires satisfactory completion of nine credits’ worth of courses.
 At least five credits must be earned in courses taught in German above the level of GRST211, with at least three of the five being GRST seminars at the 300-level or courses taken in Germany.
 Majors are strongly encouraged to spend a semester on an approved program in Germany.
 Courses taken there count toward the major, provided the subject matter is relevant to German studies and the instruction and assignments are in German.
 A maximum of two courses per semester taken in Germany may be counted toward the major.
 For students who have not taken GRST214, one credit of intensive language instruction in Germany may count toward the major as well.
 Before enrolling in courses in Germany, students should obtain approval from their major advisor.